harshavardhangadila/LLMs-for-Code-Generation/README.md

 # LLMs-for-Code-Generation

-This project provides an in-depth review of the survey paper ["**Large Language Models (LLMs) for Code Generation: A Survey**](https://arxiv.org/pdf/2503.01245)", published in early 2025.
+Review of the survey paper ["**Large Language Models (LLMs) for Code Generation: A Survey**](https://arxiv.org/pdf/2503.01245)", published in early 2025.
 The survey offers a comprehensive look at the rapidly evolving field of using LLMs to automate and assist in software development.

 ## Key Insights